 Expats trying to find work in Berlin can start by using online sources for some useful insights into the types of jobs available in the city.
 Those looking for work in niche industries will benefit from networking and making contacts with those already in their field in Berlin.

-Speaking German is not a prerequisite for many jobs in Berlin, but some knowledge of the local language will certainly be beneficial to new arrivals hoping to pursue a successful career in the metropolis.
+Speaking German is not a prerequisite for many jobs in Berlin, but some knowledge of the local language will certainly be beneficial to new arrivals hoping to pursue a successful career in this city.

-Expats moving to Berlin from outside the EU or newer EU-member states such as Bulgaria or Romania must ensure they have the necessary work permit for Germany.
-Realistically speaking, without an EU passport or sought-after qualifications, expats are likely to struggle to find work in Berlin, more so than in any other German city.
+Expats moving to Berlin from outside the EU or newer EU-member states such as Bulgaria or Romania must ensure that they have the necessary work permit for Germany.
+Realistically speaking, without an EU passport or sought-after qualifications, expats are unlikely to find work in Berlin, more so than in any other German city.

 Work culture in Berlin